pinkerton/components/README.md

 ### Composable

-Serverless Components can be reused, combined & nested.
+Serverless Components can be combined & nested.
 Reuse their functionality to build applications faster.
-Combine and nest them to make higher-order abstractions, like features or entire applications.
+Combine and nest them to make higher-order components, like features or entire applications.

 ### Open